microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 This example is configured to run on 24 MHz.
 The minimum oscillator frequency for USB on the AVR DU is 12 MHz.
 <p><img src="images/mcc_clock_control.jpg" width="500"/></p>

 The application uses a delay function to blink an LED if the USB connection fails.
 This delay function is dependent on knowing the main clock speed through the F_CPU define.
-Here, this has been set up as a preprocessed define macro in the project settings.
+Here, this has been set up as a pre-processed define macro in the project settings.

 <p><img src="images/mplab_macros.jpg" width="500"/></p>